Velocity averaging for diffusive transport equations with discontinuous flux: Introduction

-Assumption (b) trivially implies (b').
-However, the converse does not hold.
-For example, notice that the matrix function

-satisfies (b'), but $ $ is not Lipschitz continuous around zero, which implies that a matrix $\sigma$ such that condition (b) is satisfied does not exist.
-However, we note that the latter example can be covered by our method as well -- see Remark \ref{rem:weaker_assump}.

-Therefore, Theorem \ref{velocity averaging}, when applied to the homogeneous setting ($f=f(\lambda)$), does not reveal completely the statement of \cite[Theorem C]{LPT} where only smoothness of $a$ is required (we note however that a proof of \cite[Theorem C]{LPT} is not presented).
-Nevertheless, condition (b) still covers many interesting cases of the degenerate diffusion effects.
+Comparing the result of Corollary \ref{cor1}, when applied to the homogeneous setting ($f=f(\lambda)$), to \cite[Theorem C]{LPT}, one can see that the former does not reveal completely the latter, where only smoothness and positive semi-definiteness of $a$ is required, i.e.~(b') instead of ($\tilde{\rm b}$).
+Nevertheless, conditions (b) and ($\tilde{\rm b}$) still cover many interesting cases of the degenerate diffusion effects.
 Let us illustrate this on the following example.